Ramotion/preview-transition/README.md

 ## Licence

-Preview-transision is released under the MIT license.
+Preview-transition is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 Just add the Source folder to your project.